RaffaeleBianc0/pfpeek/README.md

 - the CSV parsing feature
 - cosmetic changes done manually, because I am a f'ing perfectionist sometimes

-... and after 38 iterations/releases (this is why I'm starting with v1.38 here), all done in small free time spans, I feel confident enough to release it here.
+... and 38 iterations/releases later (this is why I'm starting with v1.38 here), all done in small free time spans, I feel confident enough to release it here.

 # Suggestions are welcome
-Feel free to open an Issue here to share some ideas on any enhancement you may find useful.
+Feel free to open an Issue here to share some ideas on any enhancement you may find useful, or bugs you may spot.

 # Disclaimers
 ### 1. This was built for my own needs